BA / IAG “to break even in Quarter 4” – and more from IAG’s January to June financial results

 I am not going to run through it here because the numbers are as dreadful as you can imagine, with virtually zero passengers or revenue over the last three months.
 For comparison:

 Q2 passenger revenue in 2019: €6.0 billion

 Q2 passenger revenue in 2020: €198 million

 Cargo revenue is up 31% to €369 million

 What is more interesting is the accompanying commentary about where the airline goes now.
-Here are the highlights from the full City presentation which you can find here.
+Here are the highlights from the full City presentation.

 The numbers below refer to the entire IAG group and not just British Airways, unless specifically stated.

 Passenger volumes will not recover to 2019 levels until 2023